Communication Styles in Relationships: What Works & What Doesn’t

 Passive + Passive-Aggressive

 Usually, the passive-aggressive partner will resent the passive partner for being such a wussy.
 The passive partner will just take the abuse.
+This in turn provokes the passive-aggressive partner even further.
+It’s a downward spiral.

 Aggressive + Passive-Aggressive

-I sometimes call this constellation the “Vietnam War” partnership.
+I call this constellation the “Vietnam War” partnership.
 Here, the aggressive, more dominant partner is openly attacking, while the passive-aggressive partner is waging a guerilla war.

 Passive-Aggressive + Passive-Aggressive